-The Gulf Elasmo Project is a non-profit initiative based in the United Arab Emirates.
-Its mission is to advance research, education and conservation of elasmobranchs (sharks, rays, guitarfishes, and sawfishes) in the Arabian Seas region.
+The Elasmo Project is a non-profit initiative based in the United Arab Emirates (UAE).
+Its mission is to advance research, education, and conservation of elasmobranchs (sharks and rays) around the world.

-The Gulf Elasmo Project aims to gain a better understanding of elasmobranch species, abundance and distribution in the Arabian region.
-The project was started as part of a PhD study lead by Rima Jabado in the United Arab Emirates.
-Results from her research indicated that elasmobranchs in the UAE were being targeted not only for local consumption but also for the trade in shark products (especially fins and meat).
-Her study clearly showed that many species were being heavily exploited and that the fishery was unsustainable.
-While there are some regulations and management measures across the region to protect certain species, data on most elasmobranchs remains sparse and there is still a lack of understanding of the conservation status of these animals.
+The Elasmo Project aims to gain a better understanding of shark and ray species (diversity, abundance, and distribution) as well as the threats they are facing.
+The project was started in 2010 as part of a PhD study lead by Rima Jabado.
+Results from her research indicated that sharks and rays in the UAE were being targeted not only for local consumption but also for the trade in shark products (especially fins and meat).
+Her study clearly showed that many species were being heavily exploited and that fisheries were unsustainable.
+While there are some regulations and management measures across the region to protect certain species, data on most sharks and rays remain sparse and there is still limited understanding of the conservation status of these animals.
 It is likely that without accurate and scientifically based information to support conservation measures, governments in the region will not prioritise elasmobranch protection.

-You can download our project brochure and posters below:
+You can download our project brochure (2014) and some posters below: